CharlesCage/burstrender/README.md

 ## TODO

-- [ ] Package for at least semi-easy deployment
+- [ ] Package for at least semi-easy deployment.
+NO REALLY.

 ## Contributing

-Guidelines on how to contribute to your project.
+This is my first real public repo, so I'm still figuring this out.
+If you want to contribute and know more than I do about it, LMK.

 ## License